 External Ids for CHKA Gene

 Previous GeneCards Identifiers for CHKA Gene

 The major pathway for the biosynthesis of phosphatidylcholine occurs via the CDP-choline pathway.
 The protein encoded by this gene is the initial enzyme in the sequence and may play a regulatory role.
 The encoded protein also catalyzes the phosphorylation of ethanolamine.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CHKA Gene

 CHKA (Choline Kinase Alpha) is a Protein Coding gene.
-Diseases associated with CHKA include bronchiolitis obliterans organizing pneumonia and compartment syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and drug binding.
+Diseases associated with CHKA include West Nile Encephalitis and Hepatitis C Virus.
+Among its related pathways are Glycerophospholipid biosynthesis and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and obsolete signal transducer activity.
 An important paralog of this gene is CHKB.

 Has a key role in phospholipid biosynthesis and may contribute to tumor cell growth.
 Catalyzes the first step in phosphatidylcholine biosynthesis.
 Contributes to phosphatidylethanolamine biosynthesis.
 Phosphorylates choline and ethanolamine.
 Has higher activity with choline.